OpenDriveDevelopment/OpenDrive-Documentation/index.md

 ---

 {: .warning }
-> This software is for educational purposes only.
-Do not risk money which you are afraid to lose.
+> This software is for educational purposes only .
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
-We strongly recommend you to have basic coding skills and Python knowledge.
-Do not hesitate to read the source code and understand the mechanisms of this bot, algorithms and techniques implemented in it.
+> We strongly recommend you to have basic coding skills and Python knowledge.

 ---